Study in Canada with

 Have questions about studying abroad?
 Our FAQs cover everything from application requirements and visa processes to scholarships and work opportunities.
 Get clear answers to help you plan with confidence.

 Yes.
-International students on a Tier 4 (Student) visa can work up to 20 hours per week during term time and full-time during vacations.
+Students can work up to 20 hours per week off-campus.